karthiksankar93/CompoundDiversification/README.md

 # CompoundDiversification
-Compound diversification strategy based on similarity
+Compound diversification strategy based on similarity as published in XX.